 What I object to is the scientific dishonesty of not being straight and saying, “Look, the old theory had a lot of holes, here’s a new one.”
 Which has to be done if any element of the original concept is discounted.
 That’s important: If just one stipulation of any theory is discredited, the theory fails.
 Now, that doesn’t preclude another, similar theory from being produced, but first, you have to admit the first one was a failure.

 My conclusion is that there is no honest investigating.
 Things that don’t support pet “theories” are swept under the rug.
 Wholesale changes are made to “theories,” but never explained.
 And the worst part is, this type of behavior has turned science into non-science.
 For any theory, we should be hearing as much from the scientists in opposition as from the supporting side.
 This would also help teach people a great deal of science, since the opposition would be saying things like, “Let’s look at the evidence,” and, “What does your theory predict?”

 Unfortunately, since science is so politicized, there is no opposing side, since there would be no financing for the opposition to do research.
 That is the crux of the matter, and gives us absolute identification of politicization: It occurs when we don’t hear from all sides of the scientific argument equally.

-The Evolution crowd is now going around claiming that Evolution is both theory and fact, whatever that means.
-People like this, who are supposed to understand science, have no clue.
+Some of the Evolution crowd, in a particularly clueless effort, is now claiming that Evolution is both theory and fact, whatever that means.

 There is another conclusive strike against Evolution that really lays it to rest.
 I found it while reviewing some of the current research.